praetorian555/rndr/README.md

 The clang-format target will apply formatting to all files under apps, include and src folders.
 The cppcheck target will apply static-code analysis on all cpp and c files nder apps and src folders.

-If you are using MSVC compiler you can use address sanitizer tool by setting the ADDRESS_SANITIZER flag when invoking the cmake command:
+If you are using MSVC compiler you can use address sanitizer tool by setting the RNDR_SANITIZER flag when invoking the cmake command:

-	cmake -S <path_to_lib_root> -B <build_dir> -DADDRESS_SANITIZER=ON
+	cmake -S <path_to_lib_root> -B <build_dir> -DRNDR_SANITIZER=ON

 ## Build Configuration ##

-By default rndr will using Raster rendering API.
-This is custom implementation that provides a rasterizer implemented on the CPU side.
-If you want to use one of the standard graphics API supply one of the following flags when generating a build system:

-* DX11

-For example, if you want to use DirectX 11 API we would generate build system with the following command:

-	cmake -S <path_to_lib_root> -B <path_to_build_dir> -DDX11=ON
+The library currently offers following options for configuration:

+ * RNDR_UNITY - Enables unity build of the library.
+By default OFF.
+ * RNDR_SANITIZER - Enables address sanitizer in the build.
+By default OFF.
+ * RNDR_HANDMADE - Use software implementation of the rendering API.
+By default OFF.
+Currently not building so don't use!
+ * RNDR_DX11 - Use DX11 as the implementation of the rendering API.
+By default ON.